Treasure Act 1996

-The Treasure Act 1996 is a UK Act of Parliament, defining which objects are classified as treasure, legally obliging the finder to report their find.
+The Treasure Act 1996 is an act of the Parliament of the United Kingdom, defining which objects are classified as treasure, legally obliging the finder to report their find.
 It applies in England, Wales and Northern Ireland.

 Provisions

-The Act is designed to deal with finds of treasure in England, Wales and Northern Ireland.
-It legally obliges finders of objects that constitute treasure (as defined in the Act) to report their find to their local coroner within 14 days.
+The act is designed to deal with finds of treasure in England, Wales and Northern Ireland.
+It legally obliges finders of objects that constitute treasure (as defined in the act) to report their find to their local coroner within 14 days.
 An inquest led by the coroner then determines whether the find constitutes treasure or not.
 If it is declared to be treasure then the finder must offer the item for sale to a museum at a price set by an independent board of antiquities experts known as the Treasure Valuation Committee.
 Only if a museum expresses no interest in the item, or is unable to purchase it, can the finder retain it.

 "Treasure" definition

-For the purposes of the Act, "treasure" is defined as being:
+For the purposes of the act, "treasure" is defined as being: